-ChatGPT and continuing to train Defendants' AI at the patients' expense.
-While this technology could provide benefits, the risks associated with its implementation are drastic, from cybercrime, misinformation and misdiagnosis, lack of empathy and experience, and bias to the existential risk, of which Altman has repeatedly warned.
+135. However, beyond these seemingly innocuous interactions with the AI, healthcare industry providers are beginning to integrate ChatGPT in order to "revolutionize healthcare" while undermining the confidentiality of individuals' personal data, which would be transmitted using ChatGPT and continuing to train Defendants' AI at the patients' expense.
+124 While this technology could provide benefits, the risks associated with its implementation are drastic, from cybercrime, misinformation and misdiagnosis, lack of empathy and experience, and bias125 to the existential risk, of which Altman has repeatedly warned.

-211. Established Privacy Rights to be "Forgotten" Violated.
+136. Established Privacy Rights to be "Forgotten" Violated.
 Compounding this massive invasion of privacy, OpenAI offers no effective procedures at this time for individuals to request for their information/training data to be deleted.
 Instead, OpenAI simply provides an email address that consumers can contact if they would like to have their information removed.
 But this "option" is illusory.
 Regardless of whether individuals can technically request for ChatGPT to remove their data, it is not possible to do so completely, because Defendants train ChatGPT on individual inputs, personal information, and other user and nonuser data, which Defendants cannot reliably and fully extract from its trained AI systems any more than a person can "unlearn" the math they learned in sixth grade.

-212. An AI researcher with privacy and cybersecurity firm AVG explains, "People are furious that data is being used without their permission. . .
+137. An AI researcher with privacy and cybersecurity firm AVG explains, "People are furious that data is being used without their permission. . .
 Sometimes, some people have deleted the[ir] [online] data but since the language model has already used them, the data is there forever.
-They don't know how to delete the data."